20% Off + A Free Gift With Code: CUPID20

 There are different severities of gastroenteritis, so it pays to be vigilant when noticing unusual bowel movements or ‘off’ behaviour in your dog.
 Though common gastroenteritis is treatable and usually passes quickly, there are other more aggressive forms to look out for - and sometimes, gastroenteritis can be a symptom of something else.

-Beware of blood in your dog’s stools, as this could indicate hemorrhagic gastroenteritis (HGE) - a more severe form of the condition caused by a specific bacteria in your dog’s gut.
+Beware of blood in your dog’s stools, as this could indicate Haemorrhagic Gastroenteritis (HGE).
+This is a more severe form of the condition caused by a specific bacterium in your dog’s gut.
 HGE usually clears up with emergency treatment, but it can be lethal if ignored, and is more commonly seen in smaller dogs (2).
 Take your dog to the vet immediately if you suspect it.

 What causes gastroenteritis in dogs?